-Except for ozone, temporary improvement of air quality during lockdown periods was observed in most regions of the world (high confidence), resulting from a combination of inter-annual meteorological variability and impact of COVID-19 containment measures (high confidence).
+Except for ozone, temporary improvement of air quality during lockdown periods was observed in most regions of the world (high confidence), resulting from a combination of interannual meteorological variability and the impact of COVID-19 containment measures (high confidence).
 Estimated air pollution reductions associated with lockdown periods are lower than what can be expected from integrated mitigation policy leading to lasting reductions (medium confidence).

 Radiative forcings

-COVID-19 related emission changes primarily exerted effective radiative forcing (ERF) through reduced emission rates of CO2 and methane, altered abundance of short-lived climate forcers (SLCFs), notably O3, NO2 and aerosols, and through other changes in anthropogenic activities, notably a reduction in the formation of aviation-induced cirrus clouds.
+COVID-19-related emission changes primarily exerted effective radiative forcing (ERF) through reduced emission rates of CO2 and methane, altered abundance of short-lived climate forcers (SLCFs), notably O3, NO2 and aerosols, and through other changes in anthropogenic activities, notably a reduction in the formation of aviation-induced cirrus clouds.

-Forster et al. (2020) combined the FaIR emulator (see Cross-Chapter Box 7.1) with emission changes for a range of species, relative to a continuation of Nationally Determined Contributions (Rogelj et al., 2017).
-They found a negative ERF from avoided CO2 emissions that strengthens through 2020, to -0.01 Wm-2.
-During the spring lockdown, they found a peak positive ERF of 0.1 Wm-2 from loss of aerosol-induced cooling, and a peak negative ERF of -0.04 Wm-2 from reductions in tropospheric ozone (from reduced photochemical production via NOx).
-Overall, they estimated a net ERF of +0.05 Wm-2 for spring 2020, declining to +0.025 Wm-2 by the end of the year.
+Forster et al. (2020) combined the FaIR emulator (Cross-Chapter Box 7.1) with emission changes for a range of species, relative to a continuation of Nationally Determined Contributions (Rogelj et al., 2017).
+They found a negative ERF from avoided CO2 emissions that strengthens through 2020 to –0.01 W m–2.
+During the spring lockdown, they found a peak positive ERF of 0.1 W m–2 from loss of aerosol-induced cooling, and a peak negative ERF of –0.04 W m–2 from reductions in tropospheric ozone (from reduced photochemical production via NOx).
+Overall, they estimated a net ERF of +0.05 W m–2 for spring 2020, declining to +0.025 W m–2 by the end of the year.

-Gettelman et al. (2021) extended Forster et al.’ (2020) results using two ESMs, and found a spring peak aerosol-induced ERF ranging from 0.12 to 0.3 Wm-2, depending on the aerosol parameterization.
-They also estimated an ERF of -0.04 Wm-2 from loss of contrail warming.
-Overall, they report a peak ERF of 0.04 to 0.2 Wm-2, and a subsequent decline to around half the peak value.
+Gettelman et al. (2021) extended Forster et al.’s (2020) results using two ESMs, and found a spring peak aerosol-induced ERF ranging from 0.12 to 0.3 W m–2, depending on the aerosol parametrization.
+They also estimated an ERF of –0.04 W m–2 from loss of contrail warming.
+Overall, they report a peak ERF of 0.04 to 0.2 W m–2, and a subsequent decline to around half the peak value.

-Two independent ESM studies, Weber et al. (2020) and Yang et al. (2020), found consistent results in time evolution and component contributions, but included fewer forcing components.
+Two independent ESM studies Weber et al. (2020) and Yang et al. (2020) found consistent results in time evolution and component contributions but included fewer forcing components.

-The available studies are in broad agreement on the sign and magnitude of contributions to ERF from COVID-19 related emission changes during 2020.
-The peak global mean ERF, in spring 2020,
+The available studies are in broad agreement on the sign and magnitude of contributions to ERF from COVID-19-related emission changes during 2020.
+The peak global mean ERF in spring 2020

-was [0.025-0.2] Wm-2 (medium confidence), composed by a positive forcing from aerosol-climate interactions of [0.1-0.3] Wm-2, and negative forcings from CO2 (-0.01 Wm-2), NOx (-0.04 Wm-2) and contrail cirrus (-0.04 Wm-2) (low evidence, medium agreement).
+was [0.025–0.2] W m–2 (medium confidence), composed by a positive forcing from aerosol–climate interactions of [0.1–0.3] W m–2, and negative forcings from CO2 (–0.01 W m–2), NOx (–0.04 W m–2) and contrail cirrus (–0.04 W m–2) (low evidence, medium agreement).
 By the end of 2020, the ERF was at half the peak value (medium confidence).

 Climate responses

 Changes in atmospheric composition due to COVID-19 emissions reductions are not thought to have caused a detectable change in global temperature or rainfall in 2020 (high confidence).
-A large ensemble of Earth System Model (ESM) simulations show an ensemble average reduction in Aerosol Optical Depth (AOD) in some regions, notably eastern and southern Asia (Fyfe et al., 2021).
+A large ensemble of Earth system model (ESM) simulations show an ensemble average reduction in Aerosol Optical Depth (AOD) in some regions, notably eastern and southern Asia (Fyfe et al., 2021).
 This result is supported by observational studies finding decreases in optical depth in 2020 (Gkatzelis et al., 2021; Ming et al., 2021; van Heerwaarden et al., 2021), which may have contributed to observed increases in solar irradiance (van Heerwaarden et al., 2021) or solar clear-sky reflection (Ming et al., 2021).